Are you wondering how to give an injection in the buttock?

 - What is the volume you’re using?

-The best site to insert an IM injection if you’re alone is in the thigh since it’s very easy to access and see, and it can also handle a larger needle than the arm.
-With careful administration and maneuvering, you can apply an IM injection yourself into the hip and buttocks.
+The best IM shot location if you’re alone is in the thigh since it’s very easy to access and see, and it can also handle a larger needle than the arm.
+With careful administration and maneuvering, you can apply an IM hip injection yourself into the hip and buttocks.

 If you’re inserting a large volume of medication, consider the hip area for an IM injection site since there is a higher limit on the maximum volume of medication.
 The maximum limit for the buttocks and thigh muscles is 4 mL, whereas the upper arm is 1 mL (reference).
 A tip for if the volume is too large for the particular injection site is to split the dosage into smaller volumes and inject at different locations.
 This should not be necessary in the case of weight loss injections since they are typically recommended in 1mL doses.